yvelikova/axway-open-docs/content/en/docs/apigtw_devguide/custom_filter_add.md

 | No major development skills required                                                               | Development skills required   |
 | Does not appear in filter palette in Policy Studio                                                 | Filter appears in filter palette in Policy Studio   |
 | See [Use JavaScript to call existing Java code](#use-javascript-to-call-existing-java-code)  and [Use JavaScript for custom requirements](#use-javascript-for-custom-requirements)      | See [Write a custom filter using the extension kit](/docs/apigtw_ref/custom_filter_extension_kit/) |

+Before creating your own custom filter you should understand exactly what message filters are, and how they are chained together to create a message policy.
+These concepts are documented in detail in the [API Gateway Policy Developer Guide](/docs/apigw_poldev/).

 ## Use JavaScript to call existing Java code